 There are so many options to bring your game into the real world!
 Fold an origami character, use clay, stitch and stuff some fabric, or even 3d print one of your models.
 It's fun to see your game characters and items brought to life.
-Create, print, stitch, fold, whatever your items and make them part of your booth.
+Print, stitch, fold, glue, or whatever you need to do to create your items and make them part of your booth.